Do you know how to make motion graphics?

-After the animation is finalized, final timing, voice-over, music, and sound effects will be added and carefully placed to complete the project.
+After the animation is finalized, the final timing, voice-over, music, and sound effects will be added and carefully placed to complete the project.

 We’ve put together the most used motion graphic software to help professionals with creative thinking skills to raise the quality of their projects.
-There are certainly many more tools in the motion graphic industry, but it is a list of what you should know to reach better results.
+There are certainly many more tools in the motion graphic industry, but this is a list of what you should know to reach better results.

 You’ve probably heard “This looks photoshopped” implying that an image has been touched up or altered in some way.
 Adobe Photoshop is incredibly easy to start using, versatile and creative software with features such as:

 - Editable textures;

 - Design boards;